jeff-hykin/better-cpp-syntax/README.md

 # cpp-textmate-grammer
 An update to the syntax highlighting of c++ code

+## What does this do?
+It improves the highlighting of C++ and C code.

+## What does this do different?
-This fixes:
+It fixes:
 - The issue of single quotes inside #error and #warning being highlighted when then shouldn't be
+- The issue that initilization functions only highlighted the first paraenthese
 - The bug that treats the 'and' and 'or' operator as functions (instead of operators) when they are followed by ()'s
 - Old C99 function highlighting that broke the standard function highlighting
 - The failure of highlighting for the semicolon after namespaces
 - The missing operator overloading symbols
 - The failure to tag operator overloading functions as functions

-This adds:
+It adds:
 - Additional specificity for many existing tags
 - Template definition syntax highlighting
 - Parameter highlighting
 - better object identification

+## What if I see a highlighting bug
+Let me know!
+Post an issue on https://github.com/jeff-hykin/cpp-textmate-grammer

+## Are their any planned improvements?
 Future additions:
+- Pull requests are welcome!
+- Tagging for type-casting statements
+- Tagging for template-usage (rather than only template definition)
 - Tagging for custom types
-- Tagging for type-casting statements
-- Better support for function pointer syntax
+- Better support for function pointer tagging
-- Better support for dereferenced/pointer types
+- Better support for dereferenced/pointer tagging